 Eating Vegetables for Vitamin D Intake

-Vitamin D is often referred to as the sunshine vitamin because the human body produces it naturally when it is exposed to sun.
-Because of this, the simple act of gardening can do a lot to help your body produce the Vitamin D it needs.
+Vitamin D is often referred to as the sunshine vitamin because the human body produces it naturally when it is exposed to the sun.
+It is because of this; the simple act of gardening can do a lot to help your body produce the Vitamin D it needs.
 It doesn’t matter what you grow – as long as you’re out in the sunshine regularly, you’re doing your body good.

 How well this works varies, however, and can depend upon a number of things like skin tone, time of year, and the presence of sunscreen.
 People over 70 also need extra Vitamin D to promote healthy bones.
-Because of this, it’s important for many people to seek out ways to supplement their Vitamin D intake.
+Due to this, it’s important for many people to seek out ways to supplement their Vitamin D intake.
 One effective way is through diet.

 Vegetables High in Vitamin D

 The most famous dietary source of Vitamin D is, of course, milk.
-But is there any Vitamin D in vegetables?
-The short answer is not particularly.
+Is there any Vitamin D in vegetables though?
+The short answer is, not particularly.
 Vegetables do a lot for us, but supplying Vitamin D is not one of their strong suits.
 There is, however, one major exception: mushrooms.

 While they are not really vegetables in the strictest sense, mushrooms can be grown at home.
-And they contain a decent amount of Vitamin D… as long as you put them in the sun first.
+They contain a decent amount of Vitamin D… as long as you put them in the sun first.
 Mushrooms convert sunshine to vitamin D just like humans do.

 Unwrap your mushrooms and place them in direct sunlight at least one hour before eating– this should increase their Vitamin D content and, as soon as you consume them, it should increase yours too.